jrasmusson/ios-professional-course/Knowing/StackVsHeap/README.md

 Swift uses two types of memory when accessing elements of it's programs: stacks and heaps.

-*Stacks* are fast, light-weight data structures where data a variables are simply thrown onto one contigous block or memory, and then equally quickly pulled off. `structs`, `enums`, and `tuples` are stored on the stack.
+*Stacks* are fast, light-weight data structures where data and variables are simply thrown onto one contigous block or memory, and then equally quickly pulled off. `structs`, `enums`, and `tuples` are stored on the stack.
 And they are how Swift achieves much of it's speed.

-*Heaps* are more a more complex form of data model where hierarchical data can dynamically be assigned and stored. `classes` along with `closures` are stored on the heap.
+*Heaps* are a more complex form of data model where hierarchical data can dynamically be assigned and stored. `classes` along with `closures` are stored on the heap.
 And heaps are how complex object graphs are stored.

 ## What's the diff?